Mii: Tomodachi series

-The Tomodachi series (which includes Miitomo) contains options to input a first and last name for the Mii in addition to the Mii's given name (which is known in-game as a nickname), the ability to customize the Mii's voice and personality, and (in the Japanese and Korean versions only) options for choosing a blood type for the Mii based on the blood type personality theory.
-Miis created in the Tomodachi series games (apart from Miitomo) can be transferred over to the system's Mii Maker, and Miis created via the Mii Maker can also be transferred into the games themselves.
+The Tomodachi Life games (including Miitomo) has options to input a first and last name for the Mii in addition to the Mii's given name (referred to in-game as a "nickname"), as well as the ability to customize the Mii's voice and personality.
+In the Japanese and Korean versions only, it has additional options for choosing a blood type for the Mii based on the blood type personality theory.
+Tomodachi Life: Living the Dream adds a "Face Paint" feature that allows for drawing and adding shapes on a Mii's face, allowing for the creation of more sophisticated Mii characters; the game also has more options than the system's Mii Maker can provide.
+Miis created in the Tomodachi series games (apart from Miitomo and Tomodachi Life: Living the Dream) can be transferred over to the system's Mii Maker, and Miis created via the Mii Maker can also be transferred into the games themselves.

 Miitopia

 Miitopia added additional hair and eye color options for the Mii, which were later adapted for the Switch and Switch 2's Mii creation software.
 The remastered version of Miitopia for the Switch added the option of wigs and even makeup customization options that could be applied onto an existing Mii, allowing for the creation of more sophisticated looking Mii characters.
 Miis created in the Switch version of Miitopia can be shared online via "access keys", which allows users to use Miis created by others in-game with one's own Miitopia save data.
 This feature is only usable with an active Nintendo Switch Online subscription.

 Miis can be transferred from the system's Mii creation software (Mii Maker in the original game and the Switch's Mii creator in the remaster) to the game itself, which can be used as playable characters, non-playable characters and even as background characters.
-Miis created in both the original and remastered versions of Miitopia can also be transferred from the game into the system's Mii creation software, however wigs and makeups (and even additional hair and eye color options in the original game) will not carry over.
+Miis created in both the original and remastered versions of Miitopia can also be transferred from the game into the system's Mii creation software, however wigs and makeups (as well as additional hair and eye color options in the original game) will not carry over.